constellationdevs/basicTemplate-connector/README.md

 ├─ target/

 ## Portal Upload Structure
+- The portal is only expecting the following required files at the time of upload [externalconnector.zip] [pom.xml] [Dockerfile]

 externalconnector.zip/ - Contains all the java code to build a project in a springboot self-contained application. pom.xml/ - Includes all of the dependencies required to build the Java project.